thelonelinux/LeetCode_AllInOne/src/CodeChef_Learning_Tips_GK/CodeChef_GK_Readme.md

 ## Basics Understandings, Tips, CodingStyle, GK and Overall Learning

+### Very Basic to Take Care as a Competitive Programmer
+* 1. Look for every possible test cases, edge cases, constraints given in problem
+* 2. Solve the problem in a page, write the code there and at end if you feel it handles everything then start writing code.

 ### Mostly Java Coding Language We use so GK In it
 #### 1. Use to Try Catch Block in your code (NZEC - Segmentation Error)
 * Sometimes you get NZEC (Segmentation Error) even though your code is running fine in IntellijIdea or local computer,